1mTojii/Exam_2025_ETH2100/README.md

 # Exam_2025_ETH2100
 My ethical hacking exam of 2025 Kristiania
 ---------------------------------------------
-This eksam has been marked with an A so feel free to use my work for furture studies.
+This exam has been marked with an A so feel free to use my work for furture studies.

 good luck :)